cyrozap/mediatek-wifi-re/Notes.md

 # Notes

-* Code is loaded by segment into different memory regions.
+* Code and data are loaded by segment into different memory regions.
 * The CPU architecture of the code portions is NDS32, which is consistent with other MediaTek WiFi chips.
 * Some code is obfuscated using what appears to be a simple cyclic XOR,